 Where you can plan to buy locally and sustainably, stocking up on flour for deserts, preserved fruit, nuts, and other essentials from a local bulk food store can help cut down on plastic packaging waste from a last-minute supermarket dash.

-Buy loose in-season veg from markets or supermarket aisles rather than prepacked.
-This way, you’ll be avoiding all those plastic trays, wraps, and bags towards a waste-free Christmas.
-Even better, in-season veg will have traveled less distance to get to you, helping reduce their food miles.
+Even better, in-season veg will have traveled less to get to you, helping reduce their food miles.
 And a little pre-planning can also help to ensure you don’t overbuy.
 Food waste is increasingly a global issue, and Christmas is likely to be the worst time of year if we’re not careful.

 If you have the time, making your own can be an entertaining way to get into the spirit and involve the kids in the lead-up to Christmas.
 The first step is to save up some toilet rolls in the run-up to Christmas (ideally from an eco-friendly toilet paper brand).
-Then it’s pretty simple, grab some eco-friendly natural Christmas paper.
+Then it’s pretty simple: grab some eco-friendly natural Christmas paper.
 Or you can personalize it by buying plain paper and printing with potato prints.

 Then it’s merely a matter of choosing some gift ideas for trinkets and little natural gifts to contain within.
 Ideas include metal key chains, miniature soaps, mini glass bottles filled with Christmas pudding spiced vodka, or an alcohol-free spiced apple, clove, and clementine syrup.